pranayga/expl0ring_V8/docs/cpp_intro.md

 ![](https://media1.tenor.com/images/634d6dae7a9d4eb56a108469a05f831d/tenor.gif?itemid=8139976)

 I guess we need to go do some brushup on our C++ Skills.
-Upon more re-search, most of it turned out to be pretty simple C++11 stuff.
+Upon more research, most of it turned out to be pretty simple C++11 stuff.
 We'll be discussing a little more things than what's required to answer the questions above.

-If you're a smarty pants (@mckade) and already know what's going in these lines, feel free to skim, skip over and move to the next article.
+If you're a smarty pant (@mckade) and already know what's going in these lines, feel free to skim, skip over and move to the next article.
 For the rest of us, let's get going.
 Here's a link you might want to [skim through](https://blog.petrzemek.net/2014/12/07/improving-cpp98-code-with-cpp11/) just to sanity check.

 ## Understanding the new parts of C++11/14

-I refered articles and videos from all over the internet which I will link.
+I referred to articles and videos from all over the internet which I will link.

 Before I start, below are three recomendations (in order):